Common Cybersecurity Threats

 - Ransomware – Some firms were targets of ransomware attacks.
 These attacks typically prevented or limited users from accessing their system or data files by locking or encrypting them until a ransom is paid.
 Typically, ransom requests required that the firms make payments in Bitcoin or other digital currencies.

 - Distributed Denial-of-Service (“DDoS”) Attacks – FINRA has observed that some firms experienced DDoS attacks, where perpetrators sought to make systems, servers or network resources unavailable to their intended users by temporarily or indefinitely disrupting services of a host connected to the Internet.
-In some cases, attackers threatened that they would initiative a DDoS attack unless a firm paid a ransom.
+In some cases, attackers threatened that they would initiate a DDoS attack unless a firm paid a ransom.

 - Vendor Breaches – Breaches at trading and back-office system vendors allowed fraudsters to obtain sensitive customer information.